 address

 .
 A VPA is created by default for every connected user for whom the additional information stated on the Activate endpoint has been provided.
-You cannot create UPI VPAs at partner level.payouts
+You cannot create UPI VPAs at partner level.

 .